DPDK/dpdk/doc/guides/rawdevs/ioat.rst

 .. note::
         The device configuration can also be done by directly interacting with the sysfs nodes.
+        An example of how this may be done can be seen in the script ``dpdk_idxd_cfg.py`` included in the driver source directory.

 There are some mandatory configuration steps before being able to use a device with an application.
 The internal engines, which do the copies or other operations,